 Figure 1 Antibacterial activity of some plant extract against bacteria that cause milk caw contamination

-The results showed that untreated cow milk effected with contaminator after (4 and 7 ) days of storage at temperatures of 25 ± 2°C and 4°C. Nonetheless, milk fortified with multiple plant extracts remained fresher longer than untreated raw milk, attributable to its distinctive constituents and high antibacterial activity.
-Preserved milk did not yield any granules in the tasters after 20 days of storage at either temperature.
-Unsanitary conditions for raw milk production, poor storage, refrigeration, and transportation and the long retro between milk manufacture and delivery to dairy factories negatively impact the storage process of dairy products in Iraq.
+The results showed that untreated cow milk effected with contaminator after (4 and 7 ) days of storage at 25 ± 2°C and 4°C. Nonetheless, milk fortified with multiple plant extracts remained fresher longer than untreated raw milk, attributable to its distinctive constituents and high antibacterial activity.
+Preserved milk did not yield any granules in the taste after 20 days of storage at either temperature.
+Unsanitary conditions for raw milk production, poor storage, refrigeration and transportation and the long retro between milk manufacture and delivery to dairy factories negatively impact the storage process of dairy products in Iraq.
 These results are consistent with the finding that sumac extract had the greatest effect on microbial activity.
-Previous studies also studied the safety of some herbal extracts and spices as food additives to extend the shelf life of a variety of foods and dairy yields.
-(15. 16).
+Previous studies also studied the safety of some herbal extracts and spices as food additives to extend the shelf life of a variety of foods and dairy yields(15 ,16).

 Discussion